michael21910/swift-random-photo-generator/README.md

 ```
 git clone https://github.com/michael21910/swift-random-photo-generator.git
 ```
+* Open it using xcode, press "command + R"

 ## What will you get :icecream:
-After cloning this repository, run in on xcode and then press "command + R" to open the simulator.
+An app that shows different photos and background colors after you press the "click me!" button.

 ## Demo :eyes: